mdn/content/files/en-us/mozilla/add-ons/webextensions/api/storage/onchanged/index.md

 {{AddonSidebar}}

-Fired when {{WebExtAPIRef('storage.StorageArea.set','storageArea.set')}}, {{WebExtAPIRef('storage.StorageArea.remove','storageArea.remove')}}, or {{WebExtAPIRef('storage.StorageArea.clear','storageArea.clear')}} executes against a storage area, returning details of the changed keys.
+Fired when {{WebExtAPIRef('storage.StorageArea.set','storageArea.set')}}, {{WebExtAPIRef('storage.StorageArea.remove','storageArea.remove')}}, or {{WebExtAPIRef('storage.StorageArea.clear','storageArea.clear')}} executes against a storage area, returning details of only changed keys.
 A callback is called only when there are changes to the underlying data.

-> **Note:** In Firefox, the information returned includes all keys within the storage area {{WebExtAPIRef('storage.StorageArea.set','storageArea.set')}} ran against.
+> **Note:** In Firefox, the information returned includes all keys within the storage area {{WebExtAPIRef('storage.StorageArea.set','storageArea.set')}} ran against whether they changed or not.
 Also, a callback may be invoked when there is no change to the underlying data.
 Details of the changed items are found by examining each returned key's {{WebExtAPIRef('storage.StorageChange')}} object.
 See [Firefox bug 1833153](https://bugzil.la/1833153).

 ## Syntax